cubisttriangle/docker_tools/rpi-pico/README.md

-# Docker environment for working with the Raspbery Pi Pico
+# Docker environment for working with the Raspberry Pi Pico

 The docker container can be built using `build.sh` and it can be run using `run.sh`.